What is Embodiment?

 There is shadow side to embodiment – that is, an impairment or limiting aspect to this work.
 Matthew Fox mentions it (136) when referencing the body as a temple: literally, this might cause an exultation of the body, a dualism, or a lack of utilization of the body as only house for spirit.
 The purpose, however, of embodiment is to eliminate the separatist thinking of mind-body.

-Additionally, within the embodiment sector, there is a lack of body diversity.
-Many yoga practitioners are white, heterosexual, cis-gender, physically small or fit beings.
-Embodiment practitioners are questioning this manifestation, and groups are working to diversify yoga and other eastern mystical, embodiment traditions (see recommended resources below).
-People need safe spaces and representation to feel comfortable, including within these embodiment spaces.
+Additionally, within the embodiment movement, there is a lack of body diversity.
+Many exalted yoga practitioners reflect supremacy culture: white, heterosexual, cis-gender, able-bodied, pretty-biased, and fit beings.
+Embodiment practitioners are questioning this manifestation, and groups are working to diversify yoga and other embodiment traditions (see recommended resources below).
+People need safe spaces and representation to feel comfortable participating in these embodiment spaces.

 – What does embodiment mean to you?